The Listings Liberation Manifesto

 It means making provider-approved listing information available in a form that AI systems can understand and use accurately.

-A properly represented listing should tell an AI system what the home is, where it is, what it costs and whether it is still available.
+A properly represented listing should tell an AI system what the home is, where it is, what it costs, whether it is still available and how current that information is.
 It should explain the amenities, policies and terms that determine whether the home is suitable for a particular renter.
 It should also identify the rental provider as the authoritative source and give the renter a clear route to enquire.

 The rental provider should remain in control of the information.
 Its brand should remain visible, its listing should remain attributable and any changes to price or availability should come from a source it has approved.

-This is not open data for its own sake.
-It is accurate information moving safely between the organisations providing homes and the AI systems helping renters find them.
+This is accurate information moving safely between the organisations providing homes and the AI systems helping renters find them.
+Better information converts better, and a rental industry that gets this right is a healthier one for everyone in it.

 An invitation to property portals